 Stop memeing.
 Memes are fun but ultimately they’re mental junk-food – throw them out in favour of actual nourishment.

 I know that I’m making a bold claim here, but I’m being just as harsh on myself.
 Recently I’ve written a lot of articles criticising internet memes, specifically, trying to show that – though they feel convincing initially – they’re mostly groundless.
-See memes on the effects of belief, on whom gets the blame for terrorism, on the nuclear deterrent, and most recently on working class Tories.
+See memes on the effects of belief, on the nuclear deterrent, and most recently on working class Tories.

 Some Forms of Expression Are Better than Others